RaviKMalhotra/CCSP/Domain 1 - Cloud Security/Domain 1 Important Questions 3.md

 D.	Database storage
 Answer: B

-### [important] Question # 55 - During a system audit, Casey notices that the private key for her organization’s web server has been stored in a public Amazon S3 storage bucket for more than a year.
+### [important] Question # 55 - During a system audit, Casey notices that [the private key for her organization’s web server has been stored in a public Amazon S3 storage bucket for more than a year].
 What should she do?
 A.	Remove the key from the bucket.
 B.	Notify all customers that their data may have been exposed.
 C.	Request a new certificate using a new key.
 D.	Nothing, because the private key should be accessible for validation.
 Answer: C

-### Question # 56 - 	Glenda would like to conduct a disaster recovery test and is seeking a test that will allow a review of the plan with no disruption to normal information system activities and as minimal a commitment of time as possible.
+### [important] Question # 56 - 	Glenda would like to conduct a disaster recovery test and is seeking a test [ will allow a review of the plan] with no disruption to normal information system activities and as minimal a commitment of time as possible.
 What type of test should she choose?
 A. Tabletop exercise
 B.	Parallel test
 C.	Full interruption test
-D.	Checklist review
+D.	**Checklist review**
 Answer: D

 ### Question # 57 - Mark is considering replacing his organization’s customer relationship management (CRM) solution with a new product that is available in the cloud.
 This new solution is completely managed by the vendor, and Mark’s company will not have to write any code or manage any physical resources.
 What type of cloud solution is Mark considering?